wimblerobotics/Robotics_Book/book/chapters/calibrating_odom.md

    If ***Rotated Degrees*** is less than 360 or 0 degrees, you will need to decrease the configured distance between the wheels.
-   You could calculate the new distance between the wheels by multiplying the current distance between the wheels by the ratio of the actual rotation to the odom rotation.
+   You could calculate the new distance between the wheels by multiplying the current distance between the wheels by the ratio of the actual rotation to the odometry rotation.
    If that is too much math, you could just add or subtract a small amount to the current distance between the wheels value.

-1. Repeat the process until the odom rotation and the actual rotation are as close as possible.
+1. Repeat the process until the odometry rotation and the actual rotation are as close as possible.
    What you are likely to find is that the ***Rotated Degrees*** gets closer and closer to the ideal 360 or
     0 degrees as you change the distance between the wheels value, and then as you make further changes in the same direction (smaller or larger between iterations), the ***Rotated Degrees*** will start to get further away from the ideal 360 or 0 degrees.
-Go back to the settins that gave you the smallest error.
+Go back to the settings that gave you the smallest error.